nathan-barry/next-js-site/posts/people-who-shaped-me.md

 I've always enjoyed physical challenges.
 Years of intense cross-country routines.
 Months of waking up at 4:30 am and taking freezing showers in the winter.
 Running a marathon after not running for 5 months.
 Having the will to push your body until the verge of collapsing is much more tangible than doing the same mentally.

 I’ve always admired Lex Fridman.
 He always seemed like a version close to my ideal self.
 We both ran, did machine learning and AI, played guitar and piano, lived time-blocked routines, loved Dostoevsky, and had very similar beliefs and views on how to orient oneself and go through life.
 He was a role model, someone I wished to be like as I grew into who'd I'd become.

-One might wonder why Shivon Zilis is up there.
-She’s not a public persona.
-What is true is that she’s another similar archetypal ideal.
-She and Lex both are the competent individual enthralled in their own passion to create and add to the world.
-It is a noble thing to be.
+Over the years I've grown to be my own person with my own amalgamated values and viewpoints coming from much more experience, reading, and life.
+While I have left these figures in the past, their impact still runs through my veins.

 From one of my favorite figures in history, another archetypal character of "he who manifests into being", I'll leave a quote.